Science of People - Logo

 Now that you have a general guideline for handling an awkward conversation about an odor with tact, here are a few things to avoid.

 There are so many reasons someone may be struggling with smelling bad.
-There can be medical reasons, financial struggles, physical changes such as puberty, weight gain, or other reasons.
+There can be medical reasons, financial struggles, physical changes such as puberty, weight gain, mental health challenges, or other factors.

 Gossip is when you talk negatively about someone without them knowing.
 If you gossip about the person, chances are, they’ll find out.
 At that point, it will be hard to convince them that you sincerely care for them.